David Coles – Occupational Therapist and Practitioner of Hand Therapy

 Health Provider Achievement Award

-Luke McCarron – Occupational Therapist and Practitioner of Hand Therapy
+Shawn McDowell – Occupational Therapist and Practictioner of Hand Therapy

 Shawn’s other interests include basketball, football, cricket, crossfit, his pet dogs and DIY.